coreos/docs/os/booting-on-vultr.md

 ## Accessing the VPS

-You can now log in to CoreOS using the associated private key on your local computer.
+You can now log in to Container Linux using the associated private key on your local computer.
 You may need to specify its location using ```-i LOCATION```.
 If you need additional details on how to specify the location of your private key file see [here](http://www.cyberciti.biz/faq/force-ssh-client-to-use-given-private-key-identity-file/).

 SSH to the IP of your VPS, and specify the "core" user: ```ssh core@IP```